Blood of the Wolf

 ByObadiah·Editor & Author·Editorial standards

 The bitter wind cut across the frozen steppes as young Temujin pressed close to his mother Hoelun.
-He was nine years old and had already watched his father die at the hands of rival Tatars, then seen his clan walk away, convinced a child could lead them nowhere.
+He was an adolescent and had already watched his father die at the hands of rival Tatars, then seen his clan walk away, convinced a child could lead them nowhere.
 What remained was a small, precarious household: his mother, his siblings, and a handful of servants scratching out a life on the edges of Mongolian society.

 That winter tested them every day.
 They dug for roots beneath the snow and set traps for marmots and rabbits.
 Temujin learned to draw a bow with fingers gone numb from cold, shooting birds that meant the difference between hunger and another day alive.
 His older half-brother Begter made things worse by lording over their meager supplies and keeping the best portions for himself.